Analysis | Why the Hispanic vote in Florida is particularly worrisome to Biden’s campaign

 Miami-Dade also has a large Cuban American population — the largest in the country.

-Comparing the density of the Cuban population among a county’s Hispanic population, the results-versus-density chart reverses.
-Setting aside places with small Hispanic populations (like Wheeler County, Neb.), a few counties stand out.
+Comparing the density of the Cuban population among a county’s Hispanic population, the results-vs.-density chart reverses.
+Setting aside places with small Hispanic populations (such as Wheeler County, Neb.), a few counties stand out.
 A number are in Florida.

 One of the interesting trends in Cuban American politics has been the difference in partisan identity between older and younger Cuban Americans.
-When then-president Barack Obama began an effort to normalize relations with Cuba in 2014, we noted data from Pew Research Center showing that while Cuban Americans overall had become more Democratic, it was younger Cuban Americans (fewer of whom are immigrants) who were more likely to be Democrats.
+When then-President Barack Obama began an effort to normalize relations with Cuba in 2014, we noted data from Pew Research Center showing that while Cuban Americans overall had become more Democratic, it was younger Cuban Americans (fewer of whom are immigrants) who were more likely to be Democrats.

 Those data haven’t been updated since 2013, but the pattern isn’t unexpected.
 Vietnamese immigrants in California, for example, are often more heavily Republican, in part because Republican politicians in the United States like Ronald Reagan held a more hard-line position against communist and socialist states.

 That’s the sentiment that Alvarez was meant to bolster.
-There are about 1 million Cuban Americans in Miami-Dade County, according to the Census Bureau — in a state which Trump won in 2016 by 113,000 votes.
+There are about 1 million Cuban Americans in Miami-Dade County, according to the Census Bureau — in a state that Trump won in 2016 by 113,000 votes.

 If Biden does substantially worse with that group in 2020, it becomes less likely that he’ll turn the state blue.